rollingedit/YouTube-Album-Splitter/README.md

 - Python, for final Opus metadata and album-art tagging.

 It also installs the Python metadata library `mutagen` only if it is missing.
 It does not reinstall it every run.

+Exact package IDs, network destinations, file locations, and uninstall commands are listed in [Security, Privacy, and System Changes](#security-privacy-and-system-changes).

 ## How It Works